Steven A. Pergam, MD, MPH

 Seattle Cancer Care Alliance (SCCA) leaders responded to the COVID-19 outbreak with unprecedented speed, thoughtful consideration and collaboration.
 Rapidly established COVID-19 infection prevention protocols allowed our staff to provide compassionate care while protecting our patients from the pandemic

-SCCA's Steven Pergam, MD, MPH, was featured by Healio discussing COVID-19 vaccine considerations for cancer patients.
+SCCA’s Steven Pergam, MD, MPH, was featured in AJMC discussing NCCN’s preference for mRNA vaccines in patients with cancer to prevent COVID-19.

 Your care team